terraform-google-modules/terraform-example-foundation/README.md

     - Custom service account to run Compute Engine instances for Jenkins Agents
     - VPN connection with on-prem (or wherever your Jenkins Controller is located)

-It is a best practice to separate concerns by having two projects here: one for the CFT resources and one for the CI/CD tool.
+It is a best practice to separate concerns by having two projects here: one for the Terraform state and one for the CI/CD tool.
-The `prj-b-seed` project stores Terraform state and has the service accounts that can create or modify infrastructure.
+  - The `prj-b-seed` project stores Terraform state and has the service accounts that can create or modify infrastructure.
-On the other hand, the deployment of that infrastructure is coordinated by a CI/CD tool of your choice allocated in a second project named `prj-b-cicd`.
+  - The `prj-b-cicd` project holds the CI/CD tool (either Cloud Build or Jenkins) that coordinates the infrastructure deployment.

 To further separate the concerns at the IAM level as well, a distinct service account is created for each stage.
 If using Cloud Build, these service accounts are used directly in the pipeline to execute the pipeline steps (`plan` or `apply`).
 In this configuration, the baseline permissions of the CI/CD tool are unchanged, and the Terraform custom service accounts are granted the IAM permissions required to build the foundation.

-If using Jenkins, the CI/CD tool account (`sa-jenkins-agent-gce@prj-b-cicd-xxxx.iam.gserviceaccount.com`) is granted access to generate tokens over the Terraform custom Service Accounts.
+If using Jenkins, the CI/CD tool account (`sa-jenkins-agent-gce@prj-b-cicd-xxxx.iam.gserviceaccount.com`) is granted [impersonation](https://cloud.google.com/iam/docs/create-short-lived-credentials-direct) access so it can generate tokens over the Terraform custom Service Accounts.
 In this configuration, the baseline permissions of the CI/CD tool are limited, and the Terraform custom service accounts are granted the IAM permissions required to build the foundation.

 After executing this step, you will have the following structure: